Heart Events

 Remember to:

-Cardiac nurse phase 2 recovery at home cardiac rehab
+cardiac nurse phase 2 recovery at home cardiac rehab

 • Take your discharge letter from the hospital to your GP or ask a loved one to do it.
 This allows your GP to know about your heart attack and the treatment you’ve had.